dav-2/AI-Text-to-Image-Generator-with-Stable-Diffusion/README.md

 <h2>Stable Diffusion Models</h2>

 The Stable Diffusion Model is a specific implementation of the latent diffusion model (LDM) architecture that leverages the strengths of both diffusion processes and latent space representations to generate high-quality images from text prompts.
-Here's an overview of the architecture and components of the Stable Diffusion Model:

 <h4>Detailed Architecture</h4>